 What are the different types of foggers, and which is best for room disinfection?

-The main difference between the two is in the way they create liquid particles.
+The main difference between the two is how they create liquid particles.
 Thermal foggers use heat to produce a fine mist, while ULV (aka cold) foggers use pressure to achieve this effect.

 Thermal foggers often produce smaller liquid particles than ULV foggers, meaning the droplets take longer to fall to the ground.
 This is useful if you’re spraying for mosquitoes, as the longer the droplets are suspended in the air, the more likely they are to come into contact with and kill the bugs.

 When fogging for disinfection, however, this effect isn’t necessary.
 Sanitation occurs when the disinfectant droplets land on surfaces, so the amount of time they spend in the air isn’t as important.

 Another benefit of using ULV foggers for disinfection over thermal foggers, however, is that you can easily adjust the droplet size using the machine’s settings.
 This makes it a more versatile tool than the thermal fogger, with a wider range of potential uses (from disinfection to mold removal to mosquito control).

 What’s more, cold foggers are considered safer to use indoors.
 This is because they don’t heat up like thermal foggers and, therefore, present less fire risk.

 Both thermal and ULV foggers can be used indoors, but ULV foggers are generally considered to be more suitable (and safer) for disinfection purposes.